 One of the most interesting things I found on the Twinkl site was the “create” feature, this allows you to build a range of resources from displays to interactive games to worksheets.
 Now I’m not the biggest fan of a worksheet but with a bit of laminating they can easily turn into a folder task.
 I hate seeing folders of random sheets that all use different fonts imagery etc. If I am creating a pack for a topic it is much better that all the resources have a common look and feel.
 It just looks more cohesive and planned.

-Keep up to date on our facebook page When you listen to a speaker you need to be inspired, your mind needs to fill with ideas as they speak.
-I had the pleasure of listening and watching Flo Longhorn at a conference late last year and came away with a desire to rush out and
+Flo Longhorn’s Sensory Umbrellas When you listen to a speaker you need to be inspired, your mind needs to fill with ideas as they speak.
+I had the pleasure of listening and watching Flo Longhorn at a conference late last year and came away with a desire to rush out and put these ideas into […]

-Originally posted on Collaboroo This was an idea I had when I first bought a tuff tray but was brought to life by our workshop tutor so I can’t claim all the credit.
+Custom Tuff Tray Divider Originally posted on Collaboroo This was an idea I had when I first bought a tuff tray but was brought to life by our workshop tutor so I can’t claim all the credit.
 I work in a mixed ability SEN key stage 4 class.
-My students love practical hands on activities, some like sensory messy
+My students love practical hands on activities, […]